 Fujifilm rumored to announce a new flagship compact camera at Photokina 2014

 Fuji will announce a new flagship compact camera this September, sources are claiming.
 The new device will sport a 24-megapixel APS-C X-Trans image sensor, which will most likely make its way into the X-Pro1 replacement as well.

 Additionally, the autofocus speed will be greatly improved.
-However, it is unlikely that it will match the quickness of the X-T1, a separate source has revealed.
+However, it is unlikely that it will match the quickness of the X-T1

 Moreover, the Fujifilm X100s successor will come packed with a built-in electronic viewfinder.
 Its predecessor featured a hybrid viewfinder that offered both electronic and optical elements.

 This is one thing that sets it apart from its rivals and that has brought a lot of customers.
 However, electronic viewfinders have been improved in recent times, so the Japanese company may not find it feasible to continue developing a hybrid model.